sakuli/Docs/content/configuring_tests/_index.md

 ### sakuli.screenshot.storage

-This feature is currently a tech-preview and available from Version 2.3.1-next.81.
+This feature is currently a tech preview and available from Version 2.3.1-next.81.

 There are currently two ways of saving error screenshots in `_logs`: